Entries Tagged 'WA' ↓

 Creative Commons License

 This blog post, Fading fun at Norwescon 46 on Friday … and the future?, by Douglas Lucas, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (summary).
 The license is based on the work at this URL: https://douglaslucas.com/blog/2024/04/02/fading-fun-norwescon46-friday-future/.
 You can find the full license (the legalese) here.
 To learn more about Creative Commons, I suggest this article and the Creative Commons Frequently Asked Questions.
-Please feel free to discuss this post (or the underlying article) in the comments section below, but if you’re seeking permissions beyond the scope of the license, or want to correspond with me about this post (or related topics) one on one, email me: dal@riseup.net.
+Please feel free to discuss this post in the comments section below, but if you’re seeking permissions beyond the scope of the license, or want to correspond with me about this post (or related topics) one on one, email me: dal@riseup.net.
 And gimme all your money!

 Seattle Food Not Bombs sharing report: 25 March 2018: Happy Defectors